rkit/docker-php/README.md

-# Docker for PHP Development Stack
+# Docker for PHP Stack

 ## Soft